jhartz/gradefast/STYLE.md

   and return types.
     - If a parameter has a default value of `None`, omit the `Optional[]` around the type.
     - Feel free to use the built-in [typing](https://docs.python.org/3/library/typing.html) library.
+    - Prefer `Sequence` to `List` and prefer `Mapping` to `Dict` for function parameters that are not mutated.

-- Always use docstrings for both classes and public functions (unless the function is overriding another already-documented function from a superclass).
+- Always use docstrings for classes.
+When it is helpful, use docstrings for public methods too (unless the function is overriding another already-documented function from a superclass).

   Docstring format:
     - General description of the function